Nishchal-29/Speaker-Conditioned-Target-KWS/README.md

 - **Link:** https://huggingface.co/datasets/Nishchal-29/tts_corpus
 - **Description:** A Text-to-Speech (TTS) corpus created for speech synthesis and speaker modeling experiments.
 The dataset contains recordings from **20 speakers**, with **4 utterances per speaker**, covering approximately **200 unique words**.
 It is designed to provide a compact, multi-speaker speech dataset suitable for prototyping, benchmarking, and educational research in TTS and speech processing.
 - **Usage in Project:** It is used for our custom keyword detection, This dataset consists of some custom keywords so that our model can generalize patterns for incoming new words.

-#### Final Presentation

-Unlike Phase 1 presentation, in Phase 2 you can freely decide the template, flow and content of your technical presentation.
-Ensure you cover all aspects of your solution - innovation, novelty, architecture, open datasets/models developed and used, final deliverable details, KPIs of your solution, AI/Agent use, any other details.

-#### Full Submission Demo Video

-Create a high quality video demonstration your solution in real life and showcasing how it is actually solves the proposed AX Hackathon problem.

-#### Setup & Result Reproducibility Video

-To ensure reproducibility of results and to verify the presented KPIs, we require you to create a video demonstrating:
-- Step by step project installation,
-- Data/model download steps,
-- Execution of all required codes to train the developed models (if any)
-- Execution of all evaluation codes to reproduce the presented results/KPIs

-### Attribution

-In case this project is built on top of an existing open source project, please provide the original project link here.
-Also, mention what new features were developed.
-Failing to attribute the source projects may lead to disqualification during the time of evaluation.